proto-aiken-13/tp/docs/UserGuide.md

 ### User Interface
 Our user-friendly interface allows quick navigation for teaching assistants.
-Below is an overview of the interface followed by a quick summary guide of the Graphical User Interface (GUI).
+Below is an overview of the interface followed by a quick summary guide of the User Interface (UI).

 ![Ui](images/npctrack-guide.png)